Driving Under the Influence

 Do you qualify for a limited license to and from work?

 In some first offense DUI or DWI cases, a person may petition for a limited license to drive to get to and from work while under suspension.
+This exception is narrow and only applies to true DUI / DWI first offenses.

 Do you qualify for a sentence reduction?